A Character Sheet for the heroes from Battle for Wesnoth.

 - Simple Staff: Which he used to impale Asheviere's son.

-- Authority Equals Asskicking: He's no Elf Lord for nothing..
+- Authority Equals Asskicking: He's not an Elf Lord for nothing...

 - Can't Argue with Elves: Subverted, since most of the time he is actually the reasonable one in a debate.